jmbh/jmbh.github.io/_posts/2018-05-05-CenteringPredictors.md

 More precisely, in the regression model with only main effects, $$\beta_1$$ is the main effect of $$X_1$$ on $$Y$$ averaged over all values of $$X_2$$, which is the same as the main effect of $$X_1$$ on $$Y$$ for $$X_2 = \mu_{X_2}$$.
 This means that if we center predictors, $$\beta_1$$ models the same effect in the data in a model with/without interaction term.
 This is an attractive property to have when one is interested in comparing models with/without interaction term.
 It is therefore the main reason to center predictors in regressions with interaction terms, next to reducing the correlations between single predictors and product interaction terms.

+**Explanation 2: Main effects as functions of added constants**

+Substracting the mean from predictors is a special case of adding constants to predictors.
+Here we first show numerically what happens to each regression parameter when adding constants to predictors.
+Then we show analytically how each parameter is a function of its value in the original regression model (no constant added) and the added constants.

+Why are we doing this?
+We are doing this to develop a more general understanding of what happens when adding constants to predictors.
+It also puts the above example in a more general context, since we can consider it as a special case of the following analysis.

+**Numerical experiment I: only main effects**

+We first fit a series of regression models with only main effects and in each of them add a different constant to the predictors.
+We do this test whether our claim that centering predictors doesn't change main effects extends to the more general situation of adding constants to predictors.

+We first define a sequence of constant values we add to the predictors and create storage for parameter estimates:

+{% highlight r %}
+n <- 25
+c_sequence <- seq(-1.5, 1.5, length = n)

+A <- as.data.frame(matrix(NA, ncol=5, nrow=n))
+colnames(A) <- c("b0", "b1", "b2", "b3", "R2")

+{% endhighlight %}

+We now fit 25 regression models, and in each of them we add a constant `c` to both predictors, taken from the sequence `c_sequence`:

+{% highlight r %}
+for(i in 1:25) {

+c <- c_sequence[i]
+x1_c <- x1 + c
+x2_c <- x2 + c

+lm_obj <- lm(y ~ x1_c + x2_c) # Fit model
+A$b0[i] <- lm_obj$coefficients[1]
+A$b1[i] <- lm_obj$coefficients[2]
+A$b2[i] <- lm_obj$coefficients[3]

+yhat <- predict(lm_obj, data = c(y, x1_c, x2_c))
+A$R2[i] <- 1 - var(yhat - y) / var(y) # Compute R2

+}
+{% endhighlight %}